-If the contract is awarded, the Prime Contractor must obtain written consent from the DBE Office to change or replace any DBE firm listed on the approved DBE Commitment.
-No contractor, prime or subsequent tier, shall be paid for completing work assigned to a DBE subcontractor on an approved DBE Commitment unless WisDOT has granted permission for the reduction, replacement, or termination of the assigned DBE in writing.
-If a prime contractor or a subcontractor on any tier uses its own forces to perform work assigned to a DBE on an approved DBE Commitment, they will not be paid for the work.
-Any changes to DBE Commitment after the approval of the DBE Commitment must be reviewed and approved by the DBE Office prior to the change (see Section 9).
+If the contract is awarded, the Prime Contractor must obtain written consent from the DBE Office to change or replace any DBE firm listed on the approved Form 550bdev, unless BOA has granted permission for the reduction, replacement, or termination of the assigned DBE in writing.
+If a prime contractor or a subcontractor of any tier uses its own forces to perform work assigned to a DBE on an approved DBE commitment, penalties and sanctions will apply up to (and include) non-payment for the work.
+Any changes to DBE commitment after the approval of Form 550bdev must be reviewed and approved by BOA prior to the change (see Section 9 for replacement approval process).